lunarjournal/cdl86/README.md

 * `JMP` patch - patches origin function with a `JMP` to detour.
 * `INT3` patch - places software breakpoint (`SWBP`) at origin address.
 Handles control flow to detour.

-> This project makes use of an internal `x86` instruction length disassembly engine.
+> Note: This project makes use of an internal `x86` instruction length disassembly engine.

 # API
 ```